durinfab/Home-Assistant-Config/README.md

 ### The LED Sign - Notifications and random facts for everyone 🌈 ##

 You all know the idea.
-A continous information source to show some of the collected information and notify the residents in special cases.
+A continuous information source to show some of the collected information and notify the residents in special cases.

 To distinguish between the states of this I created an [input_select](https://www.home-assistant.io/integrations/input_select/) to represent those.

 - **Default** - Every two minutes an event is fired to update the current text with a random text from [templates/led/status.yaml](templates/led/status.yaml).
 - **Notification** - Notifications are a bit senseless regarding their reliability, because you need to see them.
 Example: If someone arrives at home a welcome message is printed there.
-These kind of notifications disappear after 10 seconds and are restoring the previous text to the sign.
-If the current State is "Hard" no notification will be shown.
+These kinds of notifications disappear after 10 seconds and are restoring the previous text to the sign.
+If the current State is "Hard", no notification will be shown.
 - **Hard** - Example: If the vacuum robot's bin should get cleared a "Hard"-Notification is printed.
 This kind of notification will not get overwritten by anything.
 Only after an acceptance/specific action of the user, the message will get removed.
 - **Disabled** - If no one is at home the state switches to "Disabled".
-This state behaves similary to "Hard", because it can only be interrupted by an specific action(arrival of a resident).
+This state behaves similar to "Hard", because it can only be interrupted by a specific action(arrival of a resident).

 Here is a short illustration: